 The Walnut Cookies from Hong Kong are a nice snack or ending to the meal.
 A basic shortbread-like cookie dough is combined with broken pieces of walnuts, then baked until golden.
 For an extra touch, garnish each cookie with a walnut piece.
 This was a fun recipe to make with Claire, especially during the holiday baking season.

 Chicken with Cashew Nuts

-5 boneless chicken thighs, cut into 3/4 inch (2 cm) cubes
+- 5 boneless chicken legs cut into 3⁄4 inch/2 centimeter cubes

-In a large bowl, toss together the chicken, garlic, salt, Shaoxing wine, and 1 teaspoon of the cornstarch.
-Add the 1 tablespoon oil and set aside for 10 minutes.
+- Combine the chicken, garlic, salt, wine, and 1 teaspoon cornstarch (cornflour) in a large bowl, then add the oil and marinate for 10 minutes.

 - Put the cashew nuts into a wok or large skillet (frying pan) and add enough oil to cover them completely.
 Heat the oil to 285°F/140°C, or until a cube of bread turns golden in 2 minutes.
 Deep fry the nuts for 2-3 minutes, or until crunchy.
 Use a slotted spoon to carefully remove the nuts from the oil and drain on paper towels.